 What is it?

-Pain at the back of the ankle from the tibiotalar and talocalcaneal joints during end range plantarflexion (pointing ankle down).
-The pain is caused by one or more of the below: bone obstruction, soft tissue entrapment, inflammation, scarring, hypermobility.
+Posterior Impingement Syndrome causes pain at the back of the ankle from the tibiotalar and talocalcaneal joints during end range plantarflexion (pointing ankle down).
+The pain is from one or more of the below: bone obstruction, soft tissue entrapment, inflammation, scarring, hypermobility.

 What does it feel like?